akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 <b>5.98 euros per month</b> before taxes for <b>2 VPS</b>.
 Suits our needs and it's only <b>7%</b> of our monthly GCP invoice.

-Yes you need to log each time to your VPS to upgrade your docker images, but it works and it's really cost effective.
+Yes you need to log each time to your VPS to upgrade your docker images, but it works and it's really cost-effective.
 Furthermore, users don't care.
 And remember you don't have a lot of time on your hands, it's not like you are doing daily or even weekly updates.

 <br /><br />
 # Why did it take so long?